fhirschmann/penchy/docs/job.rst

 Before the exeuction of the JVM, the PenchY client will ask the server to start a timeout, after which it should step in and remotely terminate the JVM.
-Once the JVM has finished what it was asked to to, the client will ask the server to stop the timeout again.
+Once the JVM has finished what it was asked to, the client will ask the server to stop the timeout again.
 This process is repeated for every run of the JVM.